AronDJacobsen/02467-ComSocSci/data/README_data.md

 > 1. `reddit_submissions` hold data related to the submissions posts.
 > 2. `reddit_comments` hold data related to the comments related to posts retrieved in the mentioned period.

-Reddit data of submissions and comments can be downloaded at:
+They are provided as `bz2`-zipped files and can otherwise be downloaded at:
 > - https://drive.google.com/drive/folders/1KzM2XruGFsJpxhuhKqL8An_6HPvXT1pq?usp=sharing

 ## GME stock data